mautic/user-documentation/docs/contacts/preference_center.rst

 |

 Use the Categories tab to add or remove a Contact from a global Category.
-Global Categories can be used in areas like Emails, Text Messages and, Campaigns.
-In combination with the new Subscribed Categories Segment filter, Contacts can be given the choice to opt out of categorized communications.
+Mautic uses Global Categories in areas like Emails, Text Messages and, Campaigns.
+In combination with the Subscribed Categories Segment filter, Contacts can opt out of categorized communications.

 .. vale off